 Parents may enroll their U.S. citizen children under the age of 18 in the Children’s Passport Issuance Alert Program (CPIAP), one of the Department of State’s most important tools for preventing international parental child abduction.
 If a passport application is submitted for a child who is enrolled in CPIAP, the Department attempts to alert the parent or parents to verify whether the parents approve passport issuance.

-The passport application process for minors, under age 16, is the same whether or not the minor has had a passport in the past or not.
-The application must be submitted in person at a passport agency or authorized passport application acceptance facility.
+You cannot renew your child's passport.
+If your child is under age 16, he or she must appear in person with you and the child's other parent or guardian to apply.
+A child's application must be submitted in person at a passport agency or authorized passport application acceptance facility.
 It cannot be renewed by mail.
 For more information go to Children Under 16.

 If you fail to provide the information, you will encounter a delay in processing and/or denial of your passport application.
 You will also be subject to a $500 penalty enforced by the IRS pursuant to Section 6039E of the Internal Revenue Code (26 U.S.C.
 6039E).
 All questions on this matter should be directed to the nearest IRS office.